-Distribution (12b-1) and Shareholder Servicing Fees: The Trust, with respect to the Leader Short Duration Bond Fund and the Leader Total Return Fund, has adopted the Trust's Master Distribution and Shareholder Servicing Plans for Class A, Class C, and Investor Class shares (the "Plans") pursuant to Rule 12b-1 of the 1940 Act which allows each Fund to pay the Fund's distributor an annual fee for distribution and shareholder servicing expenses of 0.50%, 1.00%, and 0.50% of Fund's average daily net assets attributable to Class A, Class C, and Investor Class shares, respectively.
-The Trust, with respect to the Leader Floating Rate Fund, has adopted the Trust's Master Distribution and Shareholder Servicing Plan for Investor Class shares (the "Plan") pursuant to Rule 12b-1 of the 1940 Act which allows the Fund to pay the Fund's distributor an annual fee for distribution and shareholder servicing expenses of 0.50% of Fund's average daily net assets attributable to Rule 12b-1 of the 1940 Act which allows the Fund to pay the Fund's distributor an annual fee for distribution and shareholder servicing expenses of 0.50% of Fund's average daily net assets attributable to Rule 12b-1 of the 1940 Act which allows the Fund to pay the Fund's distributor an annual fee for distribution and shareholder servicing expenses of 0.50% of Fund's average daily net assets attributable to Investor Class shares.
+Distribution (12b-1) and Shareholder Servicing Fees: The Trust, with respect to the High Yield Fund and the Total Return Fund, has adopted the Trust's Master Distribution and Shareholder Servicing Plans for Class A, Class C, and Investor Class shares (the "Plans") pursuant to Rule 12b-1 of the 1940 Act which allows each Fund to pay the Fund's distributor an annual fee for distribution and shareholder servicing expenses of 0.50%, 1.00%, and 0.50% of Fund's average daily net assets attributable to Class A, Class C, and Investor Class shares, respectively.
+The Trust, with respect to the High Quality Fund, has adopted the Trust's Master Distribution and Shareholder Servicing Plan for Investor Class shares (the "Plan") pursuant to Rule 12b-1 of the 1940 Act which allows the Fund to pay the Fund's distributor an annual fee for distribution and shareholder servicing expenses of 0.50% of Fund's average daily net assets attributable to Investor Class shares.
 For the current fiscal year the Board has authorized a rate of 0.38% for Investor Class shares.